What changes about a VRF system once you cross into Calabasas

 Local proof angle for Calabasas vrf system install.

-A scope is only as good as the next service technician can read it.
-For Calabasas, the scope should explain how The Oaks, Mulwood, Park Moderne building stock affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+The page is built for homeowners comparing scopes, not shopping a generic equipment coupon.
+For Calabasas, the scope should explain how the way HOA packets, sound ratings, wildfire-ready filtration, and premium equipment documentation reads inside gated communities, hillside homes, guest wings, and premium split systems affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the VRF system conversation starts with the home: gated communities, hillside homes, guest wings, and premium split systems.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.